prof3ssorSt3v3/mad9034/docs/assignments/assg4.md

 #### 3. Decide How To Ask – Individual Interviews

-**Create a quick research plan/script to learn about people's fitness-tracker use/habits.**
-Your questions should help you learn specifically about general diet, exercise, and fitness habits:

-- Current and past use (or non-use) of fitness tracker(s)
-- Positive health experiences or successes with fitness trackers
-- Positive health experiences or successes with other products or services
-- Negative health experiences or successes with fitness trackers
-- Negative health experiences or successes with other products or services
-- Perceived barriers to success with use of fitness trackers
-- Desired features in an 'ideal' fitness tracker
-- Any other thoughts or concerns on the topic

 **Tips:**
 - Ask primarily open-ended questions.
 - Ask participants to show more than tell.